The Introduction of the Cult of Cybele at Rome

-The Introduction of the Cult of Cybele at Rome is a glue-tempera on canvas painting measuring 73.5 cm by 268 cm.
-It was produced in 1505–1506 by Andrea Mantegna and is now in the National Gallery in London.
+The Introduction of the Cult of Cybele at Rome is a painting in glue tempera on canvas by Andrea Mantegna.
+Measuring 73.5 cm by 268 cm, It was produced in 1505–1506 and is now in the National Gallery in London.
 Like much of Mantegna's output after 1495 it is in monochrome, linked to contemporary sculpture and also part of the trend for illusion and trompe-l'œil favoured by the Mantuan court and especially by Isabella d'Este.

 History

 It was commissioned in 1505 by cardinal Marco Cornaro for the study of his brother Francesco, a patrician of Venice.
-The Cornaro family was said to be descended from the Cornelia gens of ancient Rome - the same cardinal signed himself "Marcus Cardinalis Cornelius" in a letter asking Francesco II Gonzaga for a work from Mantegna, who was the latter's court painter at the time.
+The Cornaro family was said to be descended from the Cornelia gens of ancient Rome; the same cardinal signed himself "Marcus Cardinalis Cornelius" in a letter asking Francesco II Gonzaga for a work from Mantegna, who was the latter's court painter at the time.

-The chosen subject was from the history of the Cornelii, specifically the arrival of Cybele's image in Rome during the Second Punic War, as told in Ovid, Appian and Livy.
-Scipio Africanus had consulted the Sibylline Books and ordered the image brought from Mount Ida.
-The Delphic Oracle requested that the most worthy Roman be sent to collect it and so the senate had chosen Africanus' cousin Scipio Nasica for the role.
+The chosen subject was from the history of the Cornelii, specifically the arrival of the goddess Cybele's image in Rome during the Second Punic War, as told in Ovid, Appian and Livy.
+Scipio Africanus had consulted the Sibylline Books and ordered that the image be brought from Mount Ida.
+The Delphic Oracle requested that the most worthy Roman be sent to collect it and so the senate had chosen Africanus's cousin Scipio Nasica for the role.
 The ship carrying the image back got stuck in the shallows of the River Tiber, but the Vestal Virgin Claudia Quinta proved her virginity by helping to free it.

 Mantegna showed a scene after the image had been brought ashore, just as it arrives at the temple built in Rome for it.
-He based it on ancient Roman sarcophagi, then starting to be rediscovered and entering collections such as the Gonzaga collection in Mantua.
-He painted the scene as if it was carved into a piece of marble with two differently mottled layers, one forming the scene and the other the background.
-Two pyramid tombs to the left bear the names of Nasica's father Gnaeus Cornelius Scipio Calvus and Africanus' father Publius Cornelius Scipio, both brothers.
+He based it on ancient Roman sarcophagi, then starting to be rediscovered and entering collections such as that of the Gonzaga in Mantua.
+He painted the scene as if it were carved into a piece of marble with two differently mottled layers, one forming the scene and the other the background.
+Two pyramid tombs to the left bear the names of Nasica's father Gnaeus Cornelius Scipio Calvus and Africanus's father Publius Cornelius Scipio, both brothers.